forbole/juno/.docs/postgres-graphql-setup.md

     sudo -u postgres psql
    ```

-2. Configure PostgreSQL to make is accessible by your normal users.
+2. Configure PostgreSQL to make it accessible to your normal users.
 Change your_username with your actual user already created on your Ubuntu system.
    ```postgresql
    CREATE ROLE <your_username> WITH SUPERUSER LOGIN ENCRYPTED PASSWORD 'your_password';
    ```